eslint/eslint/docs/src/maintain/manage-releases.md

 On the day of a scheduled release, the release team should follow these steps:

 1. Review open pull requests to see if any should be merged.
 In general, you can merge pull requests that:
-    * Have been open at least two days and have been reviewed (these are just waiting for merge).
+    * Have been open at least two days and have been approved (these are just waiting for merge).
     * Important pull requests (as determined by the team).
 You should stop and have people review before merging if they haven't been already.
     * Documentation changes.
     * Small bugfixes written by a team member.